NexusEVM

 EVM Compatibility

-NexusEVM adheres to the Ethereum Virtual Machine standard:
+NexusEVM will adhere to the Ethereum Virtual Machine standard:

-This ensures that existing Ethereum contracts can migrate directly onto Nexus with minimal refactoring.
+This will ensure that existing Ethereum contracts can migrate directly onto Nexus with minimal refactoring.

 Dual Execution Integration

-In the dual execution model, NexusEVM operates in parallel with NexusCore.
-Contracts deployed on NexusEVM can call Core-level co-processors through EVM precompiles or cross-domain messages.
+In the dual execution model, NexusEVM will operate in parallel with NexusCore.
+Contracts deployed on NexusEVM will be able to call Core-level co-processors through EVM precompiles or cross-domain messages.

 Cross-domain guarantees